IgniteUI/indigo-design-docfx/en/patterns/avatar-badge.md

 ## Facepile

 Facepile is a widely used design element in digital platforms that visually represents a group of users or people.
-It typically displays a set of Avatar component in a compact and aesthetically pleasing format.
-Notably, Facepile supports the same sizes that the Avatar does: Large, Medium and Small.
+It typically displays a set of Avatar components in a compact and aesthetically pleasing format.
+Notably, Facepile supports the same sizes the Avatar does: Large, Medium and Small.

 <img class="responsive-img" src="../images/avatar_facepile_large.png" srcset="../images/avatar_facepile_large@2x.png 2x" />
 <img class="responsive-img" src="../images/avatar_facepile_medium.png" srcset="../images/avatar_facepile_medium@2x.png 2x" />